aryounce/aws-pricing/README.md

 * `purchase_term`
 * `operating_system`

 The add-on provides an easy way to configure and generate a named range of configuration settings.
-Find the "Aws-pricing" menu under the "Add-ons" top-level menu and select "Aws-pricing -> Defaults -> New Settings Sheet".
+Find the "AWS Pricing" menu under the "Add-ons" top-level menu and select "New settings sheet".
 This will popup a dialog to configure and generate a new sheet with named settings range.

 ### Pricing Duration